fujiepku/fujiepku.github.io/_pages/about.md

 **Apr.
 30, 2021**

-I gave a talk in the CSI Bi-monthly Online seminar in Princeton.
+I gave a talk in the CSI Bi-monthly Online Seminar in Princeton.
 It is about "Theoretical X-ray Absorption Spectroscopy of Liquid Water by the GW plus Bethe-Salpeter equation (GW-BSE) method".

 **Mar.
 19, 2021**